PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Add a compact success fixture and complete fan-out/public/permutation/axis/ rank no-op boundaries for `_optimize_transpose_pre_concat_ndhwc_chains`, preserving production code.
+2. Move the complete `_optimize_transpose_pre_concat_ndhwc_chains` implementation mechanically to a focused pass module while retaining its wrapper and all five raw calls.
-3. Run the focused characterization and full direct gate, then commit and push before mechanically extracting the complete matcher.
+3. Confirm exact function-AST equivalence against `9a09553`, add a single-owner architecture gate, and run focused plus full direct gates.
-4. Continue with exact-AST mechanical extraction and only then design its indexed candidate and stable runner as separate checkpoints.
+4. Commit and push extraction before beginning indexed candidate planning.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain